 If you want to experience the American style of ballroom and latin competitions this is a perfect choice.
 Dance next to the World Champions at the Hotel Irvine Jamboree Center between August 28th – September 1st.

 Donnie Burns MBE and Sammy Stopford are one of the biggest legends in the industry of ballroom and latin.
 They are known for their unique styles of dancing, approach to teaching aaaand for organizing the glamorous dancesport competition Fred Astaire – Disneyland Dance Festival.
 This year, the event is scheduled for December 6-8.

 The competition is truly inspiring as the dancing is always at its highest level.
-What I find the most appealing at this competition are the shows.
-Top professional couples are putting on their best routines to create emotional moments.
-My personal favorite is Yulia and Riccardo’s paso doble:
+Nevertheless, what I find the most appealing at this competition are the shows.
+Top professional couples are putting on their best routines to create emotional moments. for example, my personal favorite is Yulia and Riccardo’s paso doble: